Interesting Facts About The Ukulele

 This instrument sounds enjoyable, so it’s not too shocking that lots of comedians and entertainers used it to create the best mood.

-Cliff Edwards, Tiny Tim, and Bette Midler are among the stars who took a ukulele alongside wherever they performed.
+Cliff Edwards, Tiny Tim, and Bette Midler are among the stars who took a ukulele alongside them wherever they performed.

 14. Marylin Monroe Once Played the Ukulele